zigbeer/areq/README.md

 <a name="API_resolve"></a>
 ### resolve(evt, value)
-> Resolve the received response if the response is what you need.
+> Resolve the received response if the response is exactly that you need.

 **Arguments**